-I have worked for various companies in different roles, including Product Owner, and Developer / Architect.
+I have worked for various companies in different roles, including Product Manager, Scrum Master, Product Owner, and Web Developer / Software Architect.

 I have CSPO and CSM certifications.

-Not my first public speaking engagement, but my first "official" presentation about WordPress, specifically WP-CLI.
+Not my first public speaking engagement, but my first "official" presentation at WordCamp.
 Watch the full video by clicking the screen capture above.